-This example shows how to design a controller and analyze the design for multiple plant models using the SISO Design Tool.
+This example shows how to design and analyze a controller for multiple plant models using Control System Designer.

-The variations in system dynamics may be a result of manufacturing tolerances that are typically defined as a range about the nominal value (e.g. the value of resistance for a resistor 5 ohms +/- 1%) .
+Due to manufacturing tolerances that are typically defined as a range about the nominal value.
+For example, resistors have a specified tolerance range, such as 5 ohms +/- 1%) .

-The system dynamics vary with operating condition (e.g. aircraft dynamics change based on altitude and speed).
+Operating conditions.
+For example, aircraft dynamics change based on altitude and speed.

-When designing controllers for these types of systems, the performance objectives for all variations of the system must be satisfied.
+When designing controllers for these types of systems, the performance objectives must be satisfied for all variations of the system.

-The following list summarizes how to obtain an array of LTI models:
+The following list shows commands for creating an array of LTI models:

-In this example, the plant model is a second order system defined as:
+In this example, the plant model is the second-order system:

 9x1 array of transfer functions.
 Each model has 1 outputs and 1 inputs.